aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/generative-ai/week-03/_index.md

 ---
-title: "03 | Models and Copies"
+title: "03 | Everything is a Remix"
 bookCollapseSection: true
 draft: false
 weight: 30